-Even to this day, if you walk into any gym, you will almost always see someone performing long, static stretches prior to their gym session in the belief they are warming up.
-Although it might feel like your priming your muscles for your session, you might actually be doing more harm than good.
+Even to this day, if you walk into any gym, you will always see someone performing long, static stretches prior to their session in the belief they are warming up.
+Although it might feel like your priming your muscles for training, you you’ll be doing more harm than good.

 Long bouts of static stretching change receptors in the muscle and tendons which are responsible for relaying important sensory information and force production.
 As a result, static stretching can actually decrease performance.

 So how do you warm up then?
 Simply modifying the way you stretch is a great way to prime the body prior to the gym.
 This evolves more dynamic movements that will best prepare your body to move.